thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 is the frequency of the sine waves in the tone burst.
-While a theoretical narrowband input would be a continuous sinusoid for all time, the signal can effectively be considered narrow band near the center of the tone burst where edge effects decrease to negligle levels.
-The use of a tone burst instead of a continuous wave is required for two reasons: the transducers have a limited power dissipation capacity, and the start of the burst serves as a fiducial marker when determinied delays for speed of sound calculations.
+While a theoretical narrowband input would be a continuous sinusoid for all time, the signal can effectively be considered narrow band near the center of the tone burst where edge effects decrease to negligible levels.
+The use of a tone burst instead of a continuous wave is required for two reasons: the transducers have a limited power dissipation capacity, and the start of the burst serves as a fiducial marker when determined delays for speed of sound calculations.
 The input function generator signal is amplified by a model 75A250A radiofrequency (RF) amplifier (Amplifier Research, Souderton, PA, USA) to provide a high voltage excitation of the ultrasound transducers.